 Whilst completing my PhD part-time, I am also working at Deloitte in the Perth CBD.
 I am part of the Global Investment and Innovation Incentives (Gi³) team that includes STEM professionals from many diverse backgrounds and disciplines.
 I work to assist companies in accessing funding for innovative projects, through either the Federal Government’s Research & Development (R&D) Tax Incentive or Government Grants.

-In my spare time I enjoy spending time with my girls who include my fiancée Aisha, our two dogs Bowie and Nyx and our cat Apollo.
-I also enjoy backyard astronomy, playing guitar, photography and an array of various music and film genres.
+In my spare time I enjoy spending time with my girls who include my fiancée, Aisha; our two huskies, Bowie and Nyx; and our cat, Apollo.
+I am also fond of backyard astronomy, playing guitar, photography, and an array of various music and film genres.

 For more information, please see my LinkedIn.